-Program development times vary greatly.
+Program development and approval times vary greatly.
 Internal review processes are subject to the meeting schedules of the faculty and university bodies that need to review the proposals.
-Some of these bodies may include:
+Depending on the nature of the program proposal, some of these bodies may include:

-- General Committee of the Graduate School.
-The general committee of the graduate school meets monthly during the academic year.
+- General Committee of the Graduate School which meets monthly during the academic year.

-- Faculty Senate.
-The Faculty Senate meets monthly during the academic year.
+- Faculty Senate which meets monthly during the academic year.

-- The Provost’s Staff.
-Often meets weekly during the semester, but the schedule is subject to change.
+- The Provost’s Council which meets weekly during the semester, but the schedule is subject to change.

-- Board of Trustees.
-The Board of Trustees meets four times during the academic year in October, January, March, and May.
+- Board of Trustees which four times during the academic year in October, January, March, and May.

-In addition, review at the New York State Education Department can take several months.
-Because all of these processes must be completed before a new academic program can be offered to students, it is prudent to consider that it may be a year or even two before a new program can be launched.
+Because all of these processes must be completed before a new academic program can be offered to students or advertised, it is prudent to consider that it could be two years before a new program can be launched.

-Information on filing complaints with the New York State Department of Education, Office of College and University Evaluation is available at:
+Information on filing complaints with the New York State Education Department, Office of College and University Evaluation is available at:

 For More Information